 Donna Stepan OAM* is the proud operator of Sleepy Burrows Wombat Sanctuary.

 The sanctuary, which is situated on acreage near the idyllic village of Gundaroo (NSW), was established in 2004.

 Donna dedicates her life to the welfare and conservation of Australia’s Bare Nosed wombat (Vombatus ursinus), which frequents southeastern Australia and Tasmania.

 A day in the life of the wombat warrior typically starts at 6am (no later) and ends at around midnight.

-The day involves feeding, medicating and nurturing up to 75 wombats (both young and old), in care and in the wild – not to mention maintenance tasks and capital works at the sanctuary.
+The day involves feeding, medicating and nurturing multiple wombats (young and old), in care and in the wild – not to mention maintenance tasks and capital works at the sanctuary.

 Donna is also called out regularly to collect injured and orphaned wombats.
 Put simply, life at Sleepy Burrows is hectic!